jenkins-x/jx-docs/content/en/v3/develop/create-project/jenkinsfile.md

 Otherwise you choose which Jenkins server to use for your project.
 You could have multiple jenkins servers with different configurations and plugins.

-When using a Jenkins Server you get to use the full power of the Jenkins server and `Jenkinfile`.
+When using a Jenkins Server you get to use the full power of the Jenkins server and `Jenkinsfile`.
 Jenkins X uses the [upstream Jenkins helm chart](https://github.com/jenkinsci/helm-charts) which you can [configure fully via GitOps](/v3/admin/guides/jenkins/getting-started/#configure-jenkins)

 ### Using Jenkinsfile Runner